agoose77/phd-thesis/content/2300-experimental-scattering.md

 import numpy as np
-from matplotlib import pyplot as plt from mplhep.styles import ROOT
+from matplotlib import pyplot as plt from mplhep.styles import ATLAS

-plt.style.use(ROOT)
+plt.style.use(ATLAS)
 plt.rc("figure", figsize=(10, 5), dpi=120)
 ```